hngx-org/Piranha-events-backend/readme.md

 ## Contributors

-- Team Pinranha: Members who contributed to the development of this application.
+- Team Piranha: Members who contributed to the development of this application.

 Feel free to explore, contribute, and enhance the functionality of this application.
 If you have any questions or encounter issues, please reach out to the development team.
 Happy coding!